CORPORATE GOVERNANCE GUIDELINES

 Information and data that is important to the business to be considered at a Board or Committee meeting is distributed in advance of the meeting to the extent possible.
 Sensitive subject matters may be discussed at the meeting without written materials being distributed in advance.

-The Board annually assesses the effectiveness of the Board and its Committees under the guidance and oversight of the Nominating/Corporate Governance Committee.
+The Board annually assesses the effectiveness of the Board and its Committees under the guidance and oversight of the Nominating and Corporate Governance Committee.

-The performance of the CEO is reviewed annually by the Compensation Committee, with the assistance of all other independent members of the Board, based upon objective criteria, including the performance of the business and the accomplishment of financial goals and strategic objectives.
-The Compensation Committee also makes recommendations to the Board with respect to CEO succession.
+The performance of the CEO is reviewed annually by the Compensation and Human Capital Committee, with the assistance of all other independent members of the Board, based upon objective criteria, including the performance of the business and the accomplishment of financial goals and strategic objectives.
+The Compensation and Human Capital Committee also makes recommendations to the Board with respect to CEO succession.
 The CEO reviews management succession planning and development with the non-executive Directors on an annual basis.
-The Compensation Committee reviews and approves the compensation, which includes salary, bonus, and other incentive and equity-based compensation, for the Company’s CEO and other executive officers.
+The Compensation and Human Capital Committee reviews and approves the compensation, which includes salary, bonus, and other incentive and equity-based compensation, for the Company's CEO and other executive officers.

-The Compensation Committee periodically reviews and evaluates the compensation paid to non- executive Directors.
-The evaluation is based on compensation paid to directors of companies of similar size and business scope.
-The Compensation Committee recommends any changes to such compensation program to the Board for approval.
+The Compensation and Human Capital Committee periodically reviews and evaluates the compensation paid to non- executive Directors.
+The evaluation is based, among other factors, on compensation paid to directors of companies of similar size and business scope.
+The Compensation and Human Capital Committee recommends any changes to such compensation program to the Board for approval.
 Directors who are employees of the Company do not receive any compensation for their service as Directors.